fgeorges/mlproj-web/src/commands/help.md

 Display help about another command.

-       Usage:
+## Usage

     mlproj help [cmd]

-       Options:

       <cmd>              the name of the command to display the help of

-       Display help about another command.
-Just give the command name as a parameter.
-With no parameter, display the global help message.

-       Example:
+## Description

+`mlproj` is (in part) self-documented.
+You can display the documentation of each command by using the command `help` itself, and giving it the name of the command you want to look at.

+The documentation displayed is a summary of the corresponding section in the reference documentation.
+Also, it is only possible to look at documentation of commands.
+For everything else, like the format of the environment files, look at the reference documentation at http://mlproj.org/.

+## Example

+The following displays the help for the command setup:

-          mlproj help deploy
+    mlproj help setup